 These analytics will tell how your audience is interacting with your campaign and how successful it was.
 You can also compare your campaigns to pinpoint what’s working and what could work better.

 You can additionally use Google Analytics or your website’s page tracking analytics to see how many people clicked on your website from the email.
-Tracking your email campaigns is a big factor for improving your campaigns and getting better results.
+Tracking your email campaigns is a big factor in improving your campaigns and getting better results.

 Want to learn more?
 Here’s a post on The Email Metrics You Should Know.

-Now, as promised, which type of campaign is best used for specific business goals. 👇
+Now, as promised, which type of campaign is best used for specific business goals? 👇

-The Different Types of Email Marketing
+What Are the Different Types of Email Marketing?

 There are several types of email campaigns that each attribute to a different kind of goal.
 You may find your audience responds best to a specific type of campaign or a variety of them all.
 Just keep an eye on the analytics and adjust accordingly.